 How should I heat my conservatory?

-Planning permission aside, you have several options for conservatory heating, but some are more complex than others.
-When considering building regulations, the most important thing to bear in mind is that a conservatory is only exempt from regular heat loss regulations if its heating system is isolated from the rest of the house and can be controlled separately.
+You have several options when it comes to heating your conservatory, but some are more complex than others.
+The most important thing to bear in mind is that a conservatory is only exempt from regular heat loss regulations if its heating system is isolated from the rest of the house and can be controlled separately.

 We have listed the four most common choices in order of difficulty, from the easiest and quickest to the hardest and most time consuming.
 That’s not to say that one is better than the others, but it’s important to get a sense of the work required.